 5.2 Long-Term Storage

-For longer storage, freeze the pie.
-Wrap it tightly in plastic wrap and then in aluminum foil to prevent freezer burn.
-It can be frozen for up to 3 months.
-When ready to enjoy, allow it to thaw in the refrigerator overnight before reheating in the oven.
+You can freeze the pie.
+Wrap it tight in plastic and then foil to stop freezer burn.
+It lasts up to 3 months.
+Thaw in the fridge overnight and warm it in the oven before you want to eat.

 6. Nutritional Information